stratacommons/stratacommons.github.io/docs/organizer_admin_faq/size_limitation.md

 nav_order: 14
 parent: Organizer Admin FAQ
 ---
-# Document size and number
+# Size and number of documen

 *Is there any size limitation for file uploads to the library?*